jhelming73/Project-2/README.md

 - Here is the Chuck Norris API information: http://www.icndb.com/api/
 - This description and proposal has been signed off on my the instructor.
 - I added a Walker Texas Ranger theme song for some added flair!
+- Go here: http://chuck-norris.surge.sh/ to view the new Chuck Norris app!